Shengyuan-Li/CNN-for-Crack-Detection/README.md

     Run train.bat, then the log.txt will be created autometiclly and trained CNN models will be saved in the trained_models folder

+    Testing

+    In the path of compiled MATLAB interface caffe/matlab/demo, run demo/AlexNet_test.m.
+Then testing results will be saved in the test folder

 # Note